How do I use a condom?

 What to do if your condom splits

-If your condom splits while you're having sex, you should visit your GP or go to your local sexual health or genitourinary medicine (GUM) clinic as soon as possible, as you may need emergency contraception.
+If your condom splits while you're having sex, you should visit your GP or go to your local sexual health or genitourinary medicine (GUM) clinic as soon as possible.

 Emergency contraception is available free from contraception clinics, GPs that provide contraception services, Brook clinics, sexual health clinics and some GUM clinics, but not all are able to fit the IUD.

-The emergency contraceptive pill Levonelle and ellaOne can be bought from most pharmacies, and some provide it free to young people.
+The emergency contraceptive pill Levonelle and ellaOne can be bought from most pharmacies, and some provide it free.

 You can find out more about: